 In conclusion, my decision to go with a Scoria yoga mat was based on my experience with many other mats.
 Every time I tried a new mat, there was something wrong with it – either with its quality and materials or my level of comfort.
 Meanwhile, Scoria cork yoga mat seems to check every box for me.
 Most importantly, it is sustainably made from natural materials and poses no risk to health.
-I am pleased with the way it performs and the support and cushioning it gives me.
+I am pleased with how it performs and the support and cushioning it gives me.

 If you would like to try this cork mat, visit Scoria website.

 To get a concise PDF file of 11 types of yoga mat materials, subscribe to receive it by email here.

 Feel free to browse my shop for healthy products for your home, skin, and wardrobe.
 Also, book a consultation with me to get timely help with non-toxic living.
 Join the Savvy Consumer Circle to share your interest in healthy living with the community of the like-minded people.